humphreybc/super-simple-tasks/README.md

 ### Forking and licensing

-All code except the CSS and 'visual style' is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/), which means that you are free to fork or clone the repository, copy, modify, and redistribute the code for non-commercial projects only, and you must provide attribution.
+All code  is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/), which means that you are free to fork or clone the repository, copy, modify, and redistribute the code for non-commercial projects only, and you must provide attribution.
 Suitable attribution is simply a link to my website, [humphreybc.com](http://humphreybc.com) or to this Github repository.